Right-click here to download the MP3

 You guys are in for a major treat.
 I’m always talking about those “lottery ticket” filmmaker stories that we all dream of happening to us one day.
-Well, today’s guest’s story is one of the mythological stories come to life.
+Well, today’s guest’s story is one of the mythological stories that come to life.

-We have 90’s independent film icon, Scott Mosier.
+We have a 90’s independent film icon, Scott Mosier.
 Scott is an indie film producer, editor, writer, director, actor, and podcaster of Smodcast, which he co-hosts with his long-term filmmaking partner, Kevin Smith.

 From Vancouver Film School to Hollywood, Scott’s trajectory has been inspiring for many in the industry.
 He produced some of the best 90s classics like Clerks 1 & 2, Jersey Girl, the Oscar® Winning Good Will Hunting, Dogma, and many, many more.

-They decided to go back to their roots and make another low budget indie and prove to Hollywood that they were here to stay.
+They decided to go back to their roots and make another low-budget indie and prove to Hollywood that they were here to stay.
 Their next film was the brilliant romantic comedy-drama, Chasing Amy.
 The tells the unfortunate twist of a male comic artist who falls in love with a lesbian woman, to the displeasure of his best friend.

 After self-financing, the majority of their initial projects (Mosier & Smith), 2001, Jay and Silent Bob Strike Back was Mosier’s first big-budget ($20 million) production.